-What will the plot of the Lord of the Rings TV show be?
+What will the plot of The Lord Of The Rings TV show be?

-The script hasn’t even been assigned yet, but there’s several avenues the writers could go down.
+There are several avenues the writers could go down.
 We know the series will be a prequel to The Lord Of The Rings films, so that means anything prior to Bilbo handing over the ring to Frodo is fair game.
 That leaves them with a mere few thousand years of folklore to work with…

 TheOneRing is reporting that the opening season of the show is going to be focused on a young Aragorn.
 The character was already 87-years-old by the time The Fellowship Of The Ring began, so there’s a huge chunk of his childhood that could be utilised.